swaptacular/swpt_accounts/protocol.rst

    * The account has no prepared transfers (incoming or outgoing) that await finalization.

-   * It is extremely unlikely that amount bigger than ``negligible_amount`` will be lost if the account is removed from the server's database.
-(Note that in most cases this implies that it is very unlikely that the account will receive an incoming transfer.)
+   * If the account gets removed from the server's database, it is not possible the owner of the account to lose an amount bigger than ``negligible_amount``.
+(This implies that, unless the owner of the account has an alternative way to access his funds, the account could not receive incoming transfers after being deleted.)

    * Enough time has passed since account's creation. [#creation-date]_